 There are many possibilities open to you.
 Possibilities include (but are in no way limited to): Graduate programs in Speech-Language Pathology and Audiology (4 year Honours degree required); Post-baccaluareate programs for Communication Disorders Assistants; Autism and Behavioural Sciences; Instructor for the Blind and Visually Impaired; Teacher’s College.

-Look at the website for the Canadian Association of Speech-Language Pathologists and Audiologists (CASLPA).
+Look at the website for the Speech and Audiology Canada (SAC).

 You may also check the website for:

 Students must have completed a BA or BSc degree in any discipline (other than communication sciences) with a minimum 75% average.
-An introductory course in Linguistics is required for all applicants.
+An introductory course in Linguistics is required for all applicants (1/2 credit).
 Coursework in developmental psychology, statistics and research methods are also highly recommended since these courses are typically required for entry into graduate programs for speech and language pathology and audiology.
-Please note, applicants who do not have an Introduction to Linguistics course will not be considered for the Certificate Program.
+Please note, applicants who do not have an Introduction to Linguistics course at the time of application may be admitted but must complete the requirement prior to the end of the Fall term.
+Brock University offers LING 1P94 Introduction to General Linguistics I in the fall.
 Depending on the nature of their prior course-work students may be required to take extra credits.
-Extra credits may be taken in the same year with permission of the Dean of Humanities.
+Extra credits may be taken in the same year with permission of the Dean of the Faculty of Social Sciences.

 The SLHS Certificate typically takes 1 academic year (2 complete semesters).

-This program provides students the opportunity to complete a selection of courses that are typically prerequisite courses for graduate study in Speech-Language Pathology.
+This program provides students the opportunity to complete a selection of courses that are typically prerequisite courses for graduate study in Speech-Language Pathology and Audiology.
 Admission to graduate schools is, however, offered only on a competitive basis.
-Students who complete the Certificate are not yet qualified to evaluate or treat individuals with speech, language or swallowing disorders, nor are they qualified in any capacity for work in the provision of clinical services unless supervised by a registered SLP.
+Students who complete the Certificate are not yet qualified to evaluate or treat individuals with speech, language, swallowing, or hearing disorders, nor are they qualified in any capacity for work in the provision of clinical services unless supervised by a registered SLP or Audiologist.

-Requests for exemption will be considered.
-Students should contact the Department and be prepared to supply course outline(s) for the course(s) in question.
+Students are eligible for a maximum of 1.0 transfer credits.
+Students who believe they may qualify should contact the Department and be prepared to supply course outline(s) for the course(s) in question.
 Outlines should include methods of evaluation, lists of readings, weekly topics, and an indication of class time.